maazmmd/CSS-Specificity/README.md

 # CSS-Specificity
-Getting Started with CSS , Excersice helps in understanding - Selector and advantages of id attribute over others
+Getting Started with CSS , Exercise helps in understanding - Selector and advantages of id attribute over others